Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Ashmore's income level is below the national average, according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Ashmore is $48,928 and the average income stands at $63,614, compared to figures for Rest of Qld's of $53,146 and $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $53,777 (median) and $69,918 (average) as of September 2025.
+Ashmore suburb's income level is below national average per latest ATO data aggregated by AreaSearch for financial year 2023.
+Ashmore's median income among taxpayers is $48,928 and average income stands at $63,614, compared to Regional Qld's figures of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $53,777 (median) and $69,918 (average).
 Census 2021 income data shows household, family and personal incomes in Ashmore rank modestly, between the 37th and 40th percentiles.
-Income distribution reveals that 31.3% of locals (4,030 people) fall into the $1,500 - 2,999 category, similar to the broader area where 31.7% occupy this range.
-Housing affordability pressures are severe in Ashmore, with only 80.9% of income remaining, ranking at the 37th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+Income distribution reveals that 31.3% of locals (4,030 people) fall within the $1,500 - 2,999 category, reflecting broader area patterns where 31.7% occupy this range.
+Housing affordability pressures are severe, with only 80.9% of income remaining, ranking at the 37th percentile.
+The suburb's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income